torvalds/linux/Documentation/arch/x86/boot.rst

 sector" refers to 512 bytes.
 It is independent of the actual sector size of the underlying medium.

-The first step in loading a Linux kernel should be to load the real-mode code (boot sector and setup code) and then examine the following header at offset 0x01f1.
+The first step in loading a GNU/Linux kernel should be to load the real-mode code (boot sector and setup code) and then examine the following header at offset 0x01f1.
 The real-mode code can total up to 32K, although the boot loader may choose to load only the first two